Registration of stay

 3. POLISH TEMPORARY RESIDENCE PERMIT (POLISH RESIDENCE CARD)

-When you have valid residence permit in one of Schengen state or a valid long-term visa (Schengen or national) with the annotation "student" issued by one of the Schengen states covering the entire period of the planned stay in Poland -> having valid temporary residence permit as a student you can legally spend up to 90 days in each 180-day period in Schengen area countries. (outside the country, which has issued the residence permit).
-Since you are going to study at Warsaw University of Technology (WUT) for 1 or 2 semesters, which is more than 90 days, you can stay legally in Poland by applying for Polish Temporary Residence Card at the Mazovian Voivodeship Office in Warsaw.
+When you have valid residence permit in one of Schengen states or a valid long-term visa (Schengen or national) with the annotation "student" issued by one of the Schengen states covering the entire period of the planned stay in Poland -> you can legally spend up to 90 days in each 180-day period in Schengen area (outside the country which has issued the residence permit).
+Since you are going to study at Warsaw University of Technology for 1 or 2 semesters, which is more than 90 days, you can stay legally in Poland by applying for Polish Temporary Residence Card at the Mazovian Voivodeship Office in Warsaw.

-The number and type of documents that may be requested by administrative authorities in the course of proceedings may differ from those listed above, depending on the specific case.
+The number and type of documents that may be requested by administrative authorities during proceedings may differ from those listed above, depending on the specific case.